HOW TO PRAY

 2.12

-Then turning the face to the left, the prayer above is said again:
+Then turning your face to the left. say the following:

 "Assalamu alaikum wa rahmatullah "